 Will Yosef and Roza’s love prevail or will the Dark Young Man be triumphant?
 Jacob Dinezon’s The Dark Young Man possesses all the intrigue and excitement of an Alexandre Dumas novel while providing a startling fictional account of mid-19th-century Jewish life, culture, and religion.

-“Readers who enjoy a good story with a strong plot and well-developed characters will find much to appreciate in The Dark Young Man.
+“Above all, The Dark Young Man is the story of a family—the lovers at its center and the forces that threaten to upend their happiness.
+As such it has a timeless quality, with themes as relevant now as they were 100 years ago. . . .
 It is well-suited to book club discussions and as a starting point for examining the lives of middle-class Jews in Russia in the 19th century.
 As an example of popular Yiddish literature, it’s a fun and fast read, perfect for a relaxing Sabbath afternoon.” —Deborah Miller, blogger at Books and Blintzes

 “A poignant look at the trials and triumphs of young love in the shtetl.
 Jacob Dinezon’s lyrical story brings this bygone world to life.” —Maggie Anton, author of Rashi’s Daughters

 When Hershele, a poor but brilliant yeshiva student, is invited for a weekly charity meal by a rich widow, he comes face-to-face with Mirele, the widow’s pretty, bright, and strong-willed daughter.
 As the two innocently come to know each other, they fall in love.